This page is optimized for a taller screen.

 Abt is leading the Public Sector Systems Strengthening Activity (PS3+) to promote the delivery, quality, and use of public services, particularly for underserved populations.
 Abt is working to strengthen Local Government Authority systems to promote inclusive and evidence-based planning and the management and implementation of services across sectors, including health, education, and agriculture.

-Abt leads the Good Governance Fund Technical Assistance Facility Eastern Partnerships, which responds to those countries’ national government priorities.
+In Georgia, Moldova, and Ukraine, Abt leads the Good Governance Fund Technical Assistance Facility Eastern Partnerships, which responds to those countries’ national government priorities.
 This has included strengthening the rule of law through anti-corruption measures and judicial reform; improving public financial management; energy sector reform and decarbonization; more equitable labour regulation; supporting women-owned small and medium enterprises, economic growth, and job creation; conflict mitigation and economic reintegration in Eastern Ukraine; and helping country partners facing current health and geopolitical challenges.